 - An activity or event is organized and sponsored by the university.
 An activity or event is considered to be organized and sponsored if it has been planned, funded and approved by the university; and

-- The activity or event is located more than 25 miles from the component institution; and
+- The activity or event is located more than 25 miles from the institution; and

-- (1) Travel to the activity or event is funded and undertaken using a vehicle owned, leased or rented by the university;
+(1) Travel to the activity or event is funded and undertaken using a vehicle owned, leased or rented by the university; or

-(2) Attendance at the activity or event is required by a registered student organization and approved in accordance with University procedures.
+(2) Attendance at the activity or event is required by a registered student organization and has been approved in accordance with University procedures.

-These requirements apply to all faculty, staff, and students who engage in transporting students off campus for any university business or related travel activities.
-These procedures will be made available to the public by inclusion on the university website as well as the online university catalog and student handbook.
+These requirements apply to all faculty, staff, and students who engage in transporting students off campus for any activity or event meeting policy criteria.
+This policy will be made available to students and the public by reference or inclusion in the university catalog and student handbook.
+(References)

 MODES OF TRAVEL